NihilNovah/open-cv/README.md

 As a part of Naan Mudhalvan program, We have created a project which will try dresses on humans using OpenCV.
 It detects the person and overlays a stored dress, it can be introduced in ecommerce and online shopping.

-Team Members
+Team Members:
-R J NISHMAH
+R J NISHMAH,
-J JEFFISHA JEMI
+J JEFFISHA JEMI,
-D DENA
+D DENA,
-N RAKSHITHA
+N RAKSHITHA,

 🎯 Features
 Real-time background segmentation